voltrue2/gracenode/README.md

 gracenode has a way to integrate with 3rd party node modules as its own modules.

-To add your faivorite modules, in your package.json add:
+To add your favorite modules, in your package.json add:

 ```
 {
 	"dependencies": {
 		"gracenode": "",
-		"my-faivorite-module": ""
+		"my-favorite-module": ""
 	}
 }
 ```

-To use your faivorite module, in your bootstrap code, add:
+To use your favorite module, in your bootstrap code, add:

 ```
 var gracenode = require('graceode');
 // this will tell gracenode to load this module as its module
-gracenode.use('my-faivorite-module');
+gracenode.use('my-favorite-module');
 // to access the loaded modue
 gracenode.myFaivoriteModule
 ```